 |Oct 23, 2009||2910-7038|

-One way to help yourself stick to a budget is to keep your records in your wallet or purse.
-The example below shows how to set up a pocket budget guide.
-You can easily see at any time how much is left in your budget for the month in any flexible expense category.
-A pocket budget guide will help you adjust your spending plan to make your money go where you really want it to go.
+For many people, the temptation to overspend is hardest to resist when they are out at a store or restaurant.
+Because their spending and savings plan (budget) is at home in a drawer, the information they need to make a good spending decision isn’t available.
+One way to help yourself stick to your plan is to keep your information in your pocket, wallet or purse.
+The example below shows how to set up a pocket spending guide.
+By filling it out and keeping it with you, you can easily see at any time how much money you have available to spend in each category.
+A pocket spending guide will help you adjust your spending plan to make your money go where you really want it to go.

 |Refinancing Your Mortgage||